 Leadbetter is not only known for his exceptional approach to golf instruction but also his detailed and thorough LGA certification program.
 One thing that fascinates him about the certification program is following up with instructors years later and learning what they have done to transform his approach to instruction and mold it into their very own, unique teaching style.

-Every Leadbetter instructor is distinct – and Dyer’s story stems from years ago when he began teaching a man from Boston.
+Every Leadbetter instructor is distinct in the way they provide golf lessons – and Dyer’s story stems from years ago when he began teaching a man from Boston.

 He explains that he met his student by chance on the range one day when he noticed the student was experiencing difficulties with his slice.
 They spoke for a bit, introduced themselves and ended up agreeing to lessons three times per week for the whole summer.

 The summer flew by and as the lessons progressed Dyer noticed that his student wasn't showing any improvement to his score.
 He went back and analyzed his teachings - trying to figure out what he was missing.
 At a loss, he decided to take his student to the course.
 Then, the truth set in.
 His student had an awful case of the putting and chipping yips!